Cindy Kiro: 2025

+2026

+In mid February 2026, Kiro travelled aboard HMNZS Canterbury to visit Tokelau to meet with the archipelago's local leaders.
+On August 13, hosted a formal welcome ceremony for Vietnamese Party General Secretary and State President To Lam and his entourage in Auckland.

 Honours and awards

 In 2012, Kiro received the Public Health Champion award from the Public Health Association of New Zealand, and a US Fulbright Travel Award.
 The same year she was also named the Māori of the Year for Community Contribution by Television New Zealand.

 In the 2021 New Year Honours, Kiro was appointed a Dame Companion of the New Zealand Order of Merit, for services to child wellbeing and education.

 On 9 August 2021, Kiro was appointed an additional Dame Grand Companion of the New Zealand Order of Merit and an additional Companion of the Queen's Service Order in preparation for becoming governor-general.
 As governor-general, Kiro is entitled to be styled "Her Excellency" while in office and "The Right Honourable" for life.

-On 21 October 2021, Kiro was appointed a Dame of the Order of Saint John by the Queen and appointed a prior of the same order as the governor-general.
+On 21 October 2021, Kiro was appointed a Dame of the Order of Saint John by the Elizabeth II and appointed a prior of the same order as the governor-general.

 In 2022, Kiro was awarded an honorary Doctor of Health degree by Massey University.